 If you follow all of the above, you should be well on your way to starting a dog-walking business, but there is always more you can do to improve your business’ chances of flourishing.

 For example, while by no means essential, gaining prior experience of dog handling could be very helpful before you begin providing such a service professionally.
 You could try calling local kennels or RSPCA centre to see if they have any voluntary work available with their dogs to help get you used to handling dogs of different sizes, natures and behaviour.

 You could also consider gaining a professional qualification in an area such as dog training or medication.
 Not only will this provide you with useful skills, but it will also look much more impressive to potential clients who want to feel confident in those who are taking charge of their precious pooches.

 Similarly, you may want to consider joining the National Association of Pet Sitters and Dog Walkers (NARPS) who are a registered trade association which provide useful help and advice to individuals and businesses in the pet industry.
 This includes covering many of the points mentioned in this article such as insurance and contracts, and also offers a forum where members can chat and share real-life advice and experiences.

-Hopefully The Rapid Guide… will have answered most of your questions about how to get your Dog Walking Business up and running, but you can always get in touch if you have further queries.
-You can follow us on Twitter using the @RapidUKOfficial handle, and via our Facebook page.
+Hopefully The Rapid guide to starting a dog-walking business will have answered most of your questions about how to get your new canine venture up and running, but you can always get in touch if you have further queries.
+You can follow us on Twitter using the @RapidUKOfficial handle and via our Facebook page.